-Tax foreclosure is the legal process by which a taxing authority enforces a lien against property for the nonpayment of delinquent property taxes.
-This ensures the government recovers owed taxes, superior to other liens.
+Tax foreclosure is a legal process initiated by a taxing authority to enforce a lien against property due to the nonpayment of delinquent property taxes.

 Tax foreclosure is a legal process initiated by a taxing authority to enforce a lien against property due to the nonpayment of delinquent property taxes.
 When property owners fail to pay their property taxes, the government holds the right to recover the owed taxes through foreclosure, which typically involves selling the property to satisfy the tax debt.